 Theo tours regularly with the Theo Travis Quartet which has performed 12 separate weeks at Ronnie Scotts Club, London, at the Red Sea Jazz Festival, in Eilat , Israel and at jazz clubs and festivals all over the UK from Cornwall to the North tip of Scotland.

 In 2006 he replaced Elton Dean in the Soft Machine Legacy with whom he has performed internationally and recorded the album Steam (for which he contributed three orignal compositions).

 Theo continues to write and record with his experimental ambient band Cipher (with Dave Sturt).See www.cipher.f9.co.uk They have made 3 CDs and written scores for many classic silent films of the 1920s and toured all over the UK performing them live in independant cinemas accompanying the films.

-Theo's 2007 project Double Talk features the soulful hammond organ of Pete Whittaker, the guitar of Mike Outram and the drums of Roy Dodds.
-Their new album Double Talk is released in 2007 and the band will be touring extensively in 2007/2008.
+Theo's project Double Talk features the soulful hammond organ of Pete Whittaker, the guitar of Mike Outram and the drums of Nic France (originally Roy Dodds) .
+They have released 2 albums - Double Talk (2007) and Transgression (2015) and continue to tour.

-Theo also performs with ambient and progressive rock artists and has performed or recorded with Robert Fripp, David Sylvian, Bill Nelson, Hatfield and the North, Richard Sinclair, Porcupine Tree, Harold Budd, Jah Wobble, the Tangent, John Foxx, Gong, Porcupine Tree, Anja Garbarek, Kangaroo Moon, No Man and Bass Communion.
+Theo also performs with ambient and progressive rock artists and has performed or recorded with Robert Fripp, David Gilmour, David Sylvian, Steven Wilson, Bill Nelson, Hatfield and the North, Porcupine Tree, Harold Budd, Jah Wobble, the Tangent, John Foxx, Gong, Anja Garbarek, Kangaroo Moon, No Man and Bass Communion.